bscotch/stitch/docs/gms2-file-structure.md

-# Gamemaker Studio 2.3+ Project File Structure
+# GameMaker Studio 2.3+ Project File Structure

 ## File types

-The main organizational content of a Gamemaker project is in JSON-like files, typically with extensions `.yyp` or `.yy`.
+The main organizational content of a GameMaker project is in JSON-like files, typically with extensions `.yyp` or `.yy`.
 In GMS2.3 these files have trailing commas (meaning standard JSON parsers cannot read them) and can have Int64 values (depending on parsing language, meaning data will be lost during save/load).